Neil Gorsuch Supreme Court nomination: Responses to the nomination

 Norm Eisen, Special Counsel for Ethics and Government Reform in the White House and Ambassador to the Czech Republic, endorsed Gorsuch.
 Eisen was a classmate of both Gorsuch and Obama at Harvard Law.
-Neal Katyal, who served as Acting Solicitor General of the United States during the Obama Administration and law professor at Georgetown University Law Center, endorsed Gorsuch for approval to the Supreme Court, and introduced him on the first day of the hearings.
+Neal Katyal, who served as Acting Solicitor General of the United States during the Obama Administration and law professor at Georgetown University Law Center, endorsed Gorsuch for approval to the Supreme Court and introduced him on the first day of the hearings.

-The National Rifle Association, the National Shooting Sports Foundation, the Second Amendment Foundation and other gun rights groups endorsed Gorsuch, while Americans for Responsible Solutions, the Law Center to Prevent Gun Violence and other gun control proponents have opposed his nomination.
+The National Rifle Association, the National Shooting Sports Foundation, the Second Amendment Foundation, and other gun rights groups endorsed Gorsuch, while Americans for Responsible Solutions, the Law Center to Prevent Gun Violence, and other gun control proponents opposed his nomination.
 House Minority Leader Nancy Pelosi claimed Gorsuch "comes down on the side of felons over gun safety".
 PolitiFact called her statement misleading and said that Gorsuch's past rulings do not "demonstrate that he thinks more felons should be allowed guns than what is already permitted under the law".

 The American Civil Liberties Union raised concerns about Gorsuch's respect for disability rights.
-The Secular Coalition for America, Freedom from Religion Foundation and Union for Reform Judaism all voiced concerns with Gorsuch's nomination.
+The Secular Coalition for America, Freedom from Religion Foundation, and Union for Reform Judaism all voiced concerns with Gorsuch's nomination.

 The Judicial Crisis Network enthusiastically rallied behind Gorsuch after running a campaign against Merrick Garland, spending a total of $17 million to these ends.